-Flavored whiskeys are not for everyone and not every bottle produced is worth noting, particularly for fans of straight whiskey.
+Flavored whiskeys are not for everyone and not every bottle produced is worth noting.
+This is particularly true for fans of straight whiskey.
 There are a few exceptions, though, and Jack Daniel's Tennessee Honey is one of those shining stars.

 This is a honey liqueur that is blended with the famous Tennessee whiskey.
-It does not have that cloying or artificial flavor we find so often in flavored whiskey.
+It does not have that cloying or artificial flavor found so often in flavored whiskey.
 Instead, it is a perfect marriage of true honey flavor blended with the one and only Jack Daniel's.

 If you've shied away from similar whiskeys on the market, give this one a try.
 It will certainly appeal to both whiskey aficionados and those new to the world of whiskey.